fird0s/Banda-Aceh-Directory/README.md

 which held by Microsoft.
 MSP program is a program that developed by Microsoft for university student to engage the student to learn new technology espesially Microsoft
 Technology.
 <br><br>
-The Project that i have been made using PHP and MySQL. for Front-end i use Leaflet.js plugin to show map and markers.
+The project that i have been made using PHP and MySQL.
+For front-end i use Leaflet.js plugin to show map and markers. [you can visit the project it here](http://bandadirectory.azurewebsites.net/).